Jocelyn Mackie

 You'll be able to instantly access and download the Terms & Conditions agreement.

-What Is Intellectual Property
+- 2. What are Intellectual Property Clauses?

 "Intellectual property" is a general term that includes creative creations of the mind.
 Designs, symbols, literary and artistic works, and images used in commerce all fall under intellectual property.